flycartinc/cart/README.md

 Tool for managing the cart in session with encrypted cookie for preserve the cart items.

+some of the methods on cart library are,

 **1. Add Item**

 **2. Update Item**